SSWConsulting/SSW.Rules.GPT/README.md

 4. Run the WebUI project, and a browser window will open to https://localhost:5002

 > **Warning**
-> The RulesGPT frontend has been changed from port 5001 to 5002, if you are running Identity Server locally you **must** be running on port 5002.
+> The RulesGPT frontend has been changed from port 5001 to 5002, if you are running Identity Server locally you **must** be running RulesGPT on port 5002.
 > Double check WebUI/launchsettings.json before running the project.

 5. Ask SSW Rules GPT a question!